-I’ve joked with my staff that some peoples’ motivation for going into business is the simple fact that they are unemployable, either because of extreme personality or lack of self-discipline.
-These people often gravitate into their own business, where the realities of management lead to a substantial attrition rate . . .
+I’ve joked with my staff that some peoples’ motivation for going into business seems to be the simple fact they are unemployable, either because of extreme personality or lack of self-discipline.
+These people often gravitate into their own business, where the realities of business management lead to a substantial attrition rate . . .

 I often get the explanation that: ‘The business could do with a bit of tightening-up’, or words to that effect.
-I’ve come to understand that this really means ‘I’m stressed, I’m going broke, it’s descending into chaos, and I don’t know what to do.’
+I’ve come to understand that this really means ‘I’m stressed; or I’m going broke; or it’s descending into chaos — and I don’t know what to do.’
 I wish they’d just come out with it because then we can proceed to assess the situation and take action if the situation is resolvable.

 So we get the call, and in we go.
 Invariably the owner is the root of the problem; after all, the situation is of their own creation.
 We’ve learned that we have to work from the top down to achieve a long term turnaround and this can get really tricky.
 The owner of the business sets the culture of the organisation and the staff below them tend to follow the example set from above.

-We’ve had 25 years to work out how to do this, and most of the time our system works brilliantly, but there is one kind of business owner who screws us up every time.
-Let me describe their behaviour . . .
+We’ve had 35 years to work out how to do this, and most of the time our system works brilliantly, but there is one kind of business owner who screws us up every time.
+Let me describe their behaviour. . .

 They start out really enthusiastic and come to our training courses with what seems to be a really positive attitude.
 We often get glowing course evaluations out of them and we’re often told how beneficial they found them.
 Then we follow them up at work and find they are making absolutely no attempt whatsoever to put into practice anything they’ve learned.
 It’s like some people regard training in the same way they regard the cinema — as entertainment for a period of time.